Mo

 Yoga

 Yoga is an ancient practice that originated within the wisdom traditions of India.
 The methods of yoga have shown that by using our body, breath and mind in a particular way, we may find harmony within ourselves.
 Yoga pulls us back into our bodies, and teaches us an awareness that keeps us healthy, filled with a sense of well-being that gives us a renewed ability to remain aware in the present moment.
-Ashtanga Yoga is a gentle yet dynamic, structured and intelligent approach to the practice of yoga, and is comprised of both practical and philosophical components. the practical aspect is traditionally taught in two ways, Led Class and Mysore.
-It’s beneficial to do both types of classes.
+I like to take a gentle yet dynamic, structured and intelligent approach to the practices of yoga.